ckan/ckan/doc/extensions.rst

 CKAN extensions are a powerful way to extend and customize core CKAN functionality, without modifying or interfering with CKAN core itself.

+An extension can provide one or more plugins that are enabled to modify CKAN.

 Core Extensions
 ---------------

 CKAN comes with some extensions built-in.
-We call these `Core Extensions` and you can just enable them.
+We call these `Core Extensions` and you can just enable the plugins they provide.
 There is no need to install them first.

+These are the available plugins

 * datastore - ???
 * jsonpreview - Preview json resources